jmquigley/gadgets/docs/lib/shared/props.md

 ## BaseProps
 The following properties are shared by all components in the library

-#### Events
-The following are the current event types supported by components:

-- onBlur
-- onChange
-- onClick
-- onClose
-- onDoubleClick
-- onInput
-- onKeyDown
-- onKeyPress
-- onMouseOut

 #### Properties
 The following are the properties on the BaseProps object used by most components.